hadenlabs/cookiecutter-docker/{{cookiecutter.repo_name}}/CONTRIBUTING.rst

 keep reading!

 Make sure you read and follow the setup instructions in the README first.
-And note that all participation in the Cookiecuter-docker community (including code submissions) is governed by our `Code of Conduct <CODE_OF_CONDUCT.rst>`__.
+And note that all participation in the Project community (including code submissions) is governed by our `Code of Conduct <CODE_OF_CONDUCT.rst>`__.
 Then, have a look at our `running from source doc </docs/source/contributing/source.rst>`__ for more